Mount Laurel DWI Lawyer

 Under certain circumstances, such as causing property damage, personal injury, or death, you may also be charged with an indictable offense, also known as a felony.
 Grades of offenses include:

-Mount Laurel DWI Lawyer John B. Brennan Advocates for the Rights of Clients Facing DUI/DWI Charges
+Mount Laurel DWI Lawyer John B. Brennan Advocates for Your Rights When Facing DUI/DWI Charges

 Just because you’ve been arrested for DUI/DWI or just because the police took a breathalyzer or blood alcohol test does not mean you do not have legal options or a possible defense in your case.
 You have legal rights during your arrest and your prosecution, and you may have a defense strategy based on violations of those rights.
 A skilled Mount Laurel DWI lawyer can identify those violations and work to have your charges reduced or dismissed based on the unlawful or erroneous actions of law enforcement or prosecutors, such as: